callison-burch/callison-burch.github.io/index.md

 I am the Aravind K Joshi Term Assistant Professor in the Computer and Information Sciences Department at the University of Pennsylvania.
 My research interests include statistical machine translation, data-driven paraphrasing, and crowdsourcing.

-I will be General Chair for ACL 2017, which will be held in Vancouver, Canada from July 30 - August 4, 2017.
+I serve as the General Chair for ACL 2017, which will be held in Vancouver, Canada from July 30 - August 4, 2017.
 I am the Secretary-Treasurer for SIGDAT, which organizes the EMNLP conferences.
 I was the Program Co-Chair for EMNLP 2015.
 I am an action editor for the new journal Transactions of the ACL ([TACL](http://www.transacl.org)).
 I recently finished my terms on the editorial board of Computational Linguistics, and as the Chair of the NAACL Executive Board.
 In 2014, I was named a Sloan Research Fellow.

 My research group released [PPDB, the paraphrase database](http://paraphrase.org/), a resource with 169 million paraphrase transformation rules.